CasLudwig/Grounding-computational-cognitive-models/README.md

 ## Mixture of Gaussians

 The [mixGaussiansPF](https://github.com/CasLudwig/Grounding-computational-cognitive-models/tree/main/mixGaussiansPF) folder contains all the code for generating Figure 4 in the paper.
-Assuming you have all the relevant libraries and Stan working together with R, you *should* simply be able to run [timeVarNormalSimulation.R](https://github.com/CasLudwig/Grounding-computational-cognitive-models/blob/main/mixGaussiansPF/timeVarNormalSimulation.R).
+Assuming you have all the relevant libraries and Stan working together with R (see below for setup info), you should simply be able to run [timeVarNormalSimulation.R](https://github.com/CasLudwig/Grounding-computational-cognitive-models/blob/main/mixGaussiansPF/timeVarNormalSimulation.R).

 ## Simulated expanded judgement paradigm